guardianproject/info/content/code/iocipher.md

 ## Adding IOCipher to your App

-Here are the things you need to do in your code to make it use IOCipher encrypted storage for all of your app&#8217;s file storage:
+Here are the things you need to do in your code to make it use IOCipher encrypted storage for all of your app's file storage:

   1. manage the password using Cacheword or whatever works for you
   2. get the VFS singleton using `VirtualFileSystem.get()`